 Paul’s writings were always simple and clear.
 No one had to speculate as to what he said.
 Some in Corinth attempted to misinterpret what Paul wrote.
-However, he asserts that there is no discrepancy between what he wrote and his conduct.
+However, he asserted that there was no discrepancy between what he wrote and his conduct.
 He had no hidden agenda.
-The apostle makes his writing intentions clear.
+The apostle made his writing intentions clear.
 He did not have ulterior motives in the Corinthian correspondence.
-He was straight and aboveboard in his previous communications with them, especially in his writing of First Corinthians.
+He was straight and aboveboard in his previous communications with them, especially in his writing of 1 Corinthians.
 There was no deception in his correspondence with the Corinthians.

 Now I trust you will understand,